 Young people need to be encouraged to develop and share their own vision for the future, and I was so happy to see so many young, very talented pianists do just that in Astana, Kazakhstan, and having an audience to hear them.
 There were many really great pianists present, and I’m sure that very soon they are going to become great artists in their own right.”

-As a jury member, not just in this competition, but in the many other contests you are involved in, is there anything that you are particularly looking out for when evaluating performances?
+As a jury member — here and in the many other contests you sit on — is there anything you are particularly looking out for when evaluating performances?

 “There are some obvious elements which are expected of course – technique, skill, control of the instrument – all these must be there, and must be of a very high standard, but these alone are not enough.